KernFerm/Free-TV-App/README.md

    - Navigate to the `TV` folder
    - Double-click `free_tv.exe`
    - Ready to use - no additional software needed!

+⚠️ **Important**: Do not move the `free_tv.exe` file or the `_internal` folder from their original location.
+The application requires these files to remain in their current directory structure to function properly.

 ## Usage